tidalcycles/tidal-doc/blog/tidal_profile_heavylifting.md

 ## 2. Editing

-I usually do a bit of sample editing in Ableton or Reaper next - trimming off silences, roughly normalising volume, checking for loop-ability.
-I don't spend too long on this, tbh I probably should and it would make things sound better.
+I usually do a bit of sample editing in Ableton or Reaper next - trimming off silences, roughly normalizing volume, checking for loop-ability.
+I don't spend too long on this - tbh I probably should and it would make things sound better.

 ## 3. Experimentation

 This is the bulk of how I prepare.
 I usually update/refresh my samples every few months, but I might reach back into the archives for some oldies too.
-I don't use many of the standard Tidal sounds (although I used to use them almost exclusively).
+I don't use many of the standard Tidal/SuperDirt sounds (although I used to use them almost exclusively).
 I do a bunch of experimenting with my new sounds, combining them with old favourites and using my favourite functions to come up with some sketches that sound good to me.
 This is a semi-mystical process and obviously very personal, but I find this to be extremely enjoyable and almost hypnotic sometimes.

 ### My favourite functions
-Over time I've come up with my 'favourite functions' - actually these haven't really changed very much from the ones I used in my early sets, which I chose by basically going through the whole of the Tidal documentation and trying everything (you can do this too!
-It's a bit tedious at times, but for me it really helped me get my head round how Tidal thinks)
+Over time I've come up with my 'favourite functions' - actually these haven't really changed very much from the ones I used in my early sets, which I chose by going through the entire Tidal documentation and trying everything (you can do this too!
+It's a bit tedious at times, but for me it really helped me get my head round how Tidal thinks.)

 I pull the new samples into Tidal, and try a few of my typical function combos to see how they feel.